 Projects are best used in development processes that are ongoing or continue longer than a traditional sprint, whereas milestones are best used for tracking issues that will be completed in a short period, like a sprint.

-There is nothing stopping you from using projects for sprints and milestones for long-term activities, but the project boards do lend themselves to containing and organizing more issues than milestones, and the more issues you have, the longer it is going to take to complete them.
+There is nothing stopping you from using projects for sprints and milestones for long-term activities.
+Project boards, however, do lend themselves to containing and organizing more issues than milestones.
+The more issues you have, the longer it is going to take to complete them.

 Since issues can be assigned to both milestones and projects, you can mix and match your project management style and attach an issue to both, one or the other, or neither.

 One of the advantages of using issues vs. a third-party tool is issues are tightly coupled with the Git workflow.
 You can reference any issue using its issue number, and that will be hyperlinked.
 This is especially useful in design reviews (pull requests).
 When you’re writing the description of a design review, you can add commands like “closes #26” that will automatically close the issue when the design review is merged.